kotikkonstantin/ru-autopunctuation/README.md

   ]
 }
 ```
-And response will be look like:
+And response will look like:
 ```json
 {
   "output": [